WHY FOREIGNERS SHOULD COME TO SPAIN FOR THE CELSIUS FESTIVAL

 The centre of Avilés boasts arcaded stone streets from the 17th Century, a big square where an inflatable screen shows SF-related movies after dark, and numerous cafés and restaurants spilling on to the street where fans gather to gossip over beers, brilliant wines, ciders poured from a height, and giant gins.
 A circle of cabins houses book dealers, more of whom are in a marquee where smaller programme items happen, big items being in the adjacent cultural centre backed by a lovely park where sword fighters display.
 The Saturday afternoon sees an open air lunch at long tables for 300 people or so, tucking in to Asturian Bean Feast, otherwise known as the famous Fabada Asturiana, featuring pork and sausages amidst saucy beans.
 Indeed, Celsius is a convention which happens as much outside as inside, to encourage the local public to join in.
 Thus no memberships nor membership list nor tickets exist; all is open to everyone.

-There’ll be a number of programme items in English (with Spanish translation), this year featuring celebs such as Joe Hill and Joe Abercrombie.
-Ian Whates of NewCon Press will be present (launching a book of his stories in Spanish from local publisher Sportula) as friendly relations between UK and Spanish fandom hot up.
+There’ll be a number of programme items in English (with Spanish interpretation), this year featuring celebs from abroad such as Tad Williams, Kameron Hurley, Becky Chambers, Lisa Tuttle, Dan Abnett, Richard Calder, and Corinne Duyvis.
+Author and publisher Ian Whates of NewCon Press (UK) will launch a collection of stories by noted Spanish SF author Rodolfo Martinez newly translated into English as friendly relations between British and Spanish fandom hot up.
 Above all, there’s the fannish ambience, with lots of people happy and eager to chat with you.
 Note that the colourful Terra Astur Asturian-theme restaurant a few metres from the Palacio de Avilés hotel has a menu in English fully illustrated by photos of all the meals; Asturian food portions tend to be big.

 Hotels: foreign visitors should book early because Avilés isn’t crowded with hotels.
 The star hotel (in fact 5 stars!) is a 17th Century palace on the main square, gardens to the rear, with an extensive buffet breakfast (bacon, eggs, and sausages cooked on request so that they’re fresh): the NH Collection Palacio de Avilés.
 This is a bit expensive but not so much as you’d think for 5 stars.
 Hotel 40 Nudos is just 200 metres from the main square, and Hotel Palacio Valdés is pretty close too, the pedestrian bridge beside it leading over railway and estuary to the impressive cultural centre designed by Oscar Niemeyer, the architect of Brasilia.